For every child who needs us, CASA of Travis County envisions a trained volunteer advocate, a safe home, and a promising future.

 Teen Advocacy & Permanency Project

 CASA's Teen Advocacy and Permanency Project (TAPP) serves youth who are at risk of becoming adults without a family or other long-term supports.
 Without intervention, studies have shown that these youth have a high likelihood of homelessness, incarceration and poverty in their adult lives.
-Through specialized advocacy in the areas of education, preparation and healthy connections, TAPP works to combat these trends for youth who often have fewer options of places to live and may require a high level of care.
+Through specialized advocacy in the areas of education, preparation and healthy connections, TAPP works to reverse these trends for youth who often have fewer living options and may require a high level of care.

 As part of TAPP, we are one of the few CASA programs in Texas serving youth who have both CPS and juvenile justice court cases as part of a Crossover Docket.
 With more parties looking out for the needs of youth and with a judge able to look holistically at the issues, the Crossover Docket can support better outcomes for kids than traditional adult or juvenile justice cases.
 We are appointed to 100% of youth on the Crossover Docket.

-CASA is deeply committed to infusing the ideals of diversity and inclusiveness into every aspect of our work.
-By training staff and volunteers and offering programs to address disparities and challenge biases, CASA strives to develop cultural humility and awareness in working with children and families from different backgrounds.
-CASA also works alongside other community stakeholders to address racial disparities in the child welfare system to ensure positive child outcomes.
+CASA is deeply committed to infusing the ideals of equity and inclusion into every aspect of our work.
+By training staff and volunteers and offering programs to address disparities and challenge biases, CASA strives to develop cultural humility and understanding in working with children and families from different backgrounds.

-CASA’s CEO and Senior Director of Community Initiatives both serve on collaborative community planning bodies, that include court involvement, to address the dramatically disproportionate over-representation of children of color in the Travis County child welfare system.
-We have 3 certified Knowing Who You Are facilitators on staff who train volunteers and employees on cultural humility and equity on a regular basis throughout the year.
+CASA leadership serve on collaborative community planning bodies, that include court involvement, to address the dramatically disproportionate over-representation of children of color in the Travis County child welfare system.
+We have also developed a new 3-part workshop called Cultivating Anti-Racism through Personal Exploration (CAPE), in which staff and volunteers explore and discuss equity and inclusion issues.

 CASA is appointed by judges as the official "education advocate" to school-aged children in addition to being appointed as guardian ad litem.
 Advocates meet with counselors, teachers and school administration to closely monitor a child's educational progress and to help schools better serve children with behavioral issues or specific education needs.
 As the education advocate, volunteers can especially help children who change homes and schools, ensuring the child does not fall behind during the transition and connecting new schools with previous ones.